TR-6oh6

 • Outputs multiple MIDI clocks with adjustable divider and MIDI start/stop signals

-• 2 additional CV-outputs
+• 2 additional CV-outputs to control filter or other parameters

 • 6 pins configurable as CV-inputs